ananthaduvvuri/ckad-excercises/README.md

-# ckad-excercises
+# ckad-exercises
-CKAD Practice and Excercises
+CKAD Practice and Exercises